Understanding the Connection Between Hypermobility and Vision

 Some of the most impactful visual issues in hypermobility stem from how the two eyes work together.

-Convergence insufficiency: difficulty turning both eyes inward when reading or focusing close-up.
+Convergence insufficiency: Difficulty turning both eyes inward when reading or focusing close-up.

-Binocular Vision Dysfunction (BVD): when the eyes are slightly misaligned — even subtly — the brain must constantly work to merge two images into one.
+Binocular Vision Dysfunction (BVD): When the eyes are slightly misaligned — even subtly — the brain must constantly work to merge two images into one.

 This overcompensation can cause headaches, dizziness, anxiety, eye strain, and trouble concentrating.
 Many people are told they have “attention issues” or “motion sensitivity” before realizing their eyes simply aren’t teaming correctly.

 Gentle support: Ask your optometrist about a binocular vision assessment or neuro-optometric rehabilitation therapy (e.g., using prisms, vision therapy exercises).
-For more detail, explore our separate blog: (Understanding Binocular Vision Dysfunction in Hypermobility and Neurodiversity )
+For more detail, explore our separate blog: Understanding Binocular Vision Dysfunction in Hypermobility and Neurodiversity.

 Bright light or screen glare can feel painful or overwhelming, reflecting both neurological sensitivity (common in neurodivergent people) and corneal or iris differences from connective-tissue changes.